AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

 );
 ```

-**Transform temporary view to spark dataframe.
-Drop columns used for filtering. <br/>
+### Transformation of the temporary view to the spark dataframe.
+* Removal of the columns used for filtering. <br/>
-Transform string column "local_date" to 'date' type**
+* Transform string column "local_date" to 'date' type**

 ```
 # spark